ADULT ICE HOCKEY CLUB - CONSTITUTION

 P. The AIHC plays under the same rules as Canadian Amateur Hockey Association (CAHA) which rules are amended from time to time.
 The AIHC also has imposed stricter rules on certain infractions and suspensions that are of an aggressive nature and violate the items in this constitution as described in Appendix “A” below.

-Brian Brown, President
+Brian Brown, League President

 Scot Shinske, Referee in Chief

-Tom McKay, Secretary
+Tom McKay, League Secretary

-Logan Russell, Rules & Regulation
+Logan Russell, Rules Committee